MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/touch-gestures.md

 ms.author: jswymer
 ---

-# Touch and Pen Gestures for Tablet and Phones
+# <a name="touch-and-pen-gestures-for-tablet-and-phones" />Touch and Pen Gestures for Tablet and Phones

 This article provides some of the special gestures that you can use when working with [!INCLUDE[prod_short](includes/prod_short.md)] from a tablet or phone.